 Attica is a very small city located in the state of Indiana.
-With a population of 3,205 people and just one neighborhood, Attica is the 183rd largest community in Indiana.
-Much of the housing stock in Attica was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 3,230 people and just one neighborhood, Attica is the 183rd largest community in Indiana.
+Attica has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Attica, you'll notice that it is more blue-collar than most other communities in America.
 38.19% of Attica’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Attica is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Attica who work in office and administrative support (8.86%), maintenance occupations (8.46%), and management occupations (8.05%).

-As is often the case in a small city, Attica doesn't have a public transportation system that people use for their commute.
+Attica is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Attica in 2022 was $27,275, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $109,100 for a family of four.
 However, Attica contains both very wealthy and poor people as well.